CBEP-SoCB-Details/CBEP_Sediment/Analysis/Sums_Analysis.md

 Ramboll standardized units in the Access database, so, most sums are expressed in ng/g dry weight (\~ ppb).
 The Dioxins and Furans are expressed in ng/kg, or pg/g or approximately parts per trillion.
-To simplify graphics, we re-express the Dioxin and Furan values in PPT, below.
+To simplify graphics, we re-express the Dioxin and Furan values in PPB, below.

 There are no SQuiRTs for Dioxins and Furans.
 Instead, Ramboll also